Soesah/watchlist.lostmarbles.nl/readme.md

     - git checkout develop</s>
     - sed  '1,10 w commit_message2' commit_message  (move lines from one file to the next)
 - add # episodes to season? or add an actual list... with titles?
-- add a check (search by name as you type) to prevent doubles from being added
 - can you do something to group movies, or to make movies a _sequel_?
     - would items need an ID in that case?
 - <s>use https://www.omdbapi.com/ to quickly find the year